OctopusDeploy/blog/blog/2022-q2/devsecops-respond-to-vulnerabilities/index.md

 ## Executing the runbook

-When the runbook is executed, it proceeds to scan each project for the latest deployment to the current environment, finds the GitHub Action run link from the build information, downloads the dependencies artifact, extracts the artifact, and scans the text files for the search text.
+When the runbook is executed, it scans each project for the latest deployment to the current environment, finds the GitHub Action run link from the build information, downloads the dependencies artifact, extracts the artifact, and scans the text files for the search text.

-With a single click of the **RUN** button, you now have the ability to quickly search any project deployed by Octopus that has associated build information and the required build artifacts:
+With a single click of the **RUN** button, you have the ability to quickly search any project deployed by Octopus that has associated build information and the required build artifacts:

 ![Runbook run](runbook-run.png "width=500")

 ## Conclusion

-Log4j exposed many engineering teams to the reality that dependency vulnerabilities are simply a fact of life, and that timely responses are crucial not only to limit your exposure to exploits, but also to reduce pressure on support teams fielding questions from customers.
-It is also clear that Log4j won't be the last widespread vulnerability, and it is just a matter of time before your code base is impacted by a disclosure.
+Log4j exposed many engineering teams to the reality that dependency vulnerabilities are a fact of life, and that timely responses are crucial not only to limit your exposure to exploits, but to reduce pressure on support teams fielding questions from customers.
+It's also clear that Log4j won't be the last widespread vulnerability, and it's just a matter of time before your code base is impacted by a disclosure.

-In this post you learned how to save the list of dependencies consumed by a build of your application as an artifact in GitHub Actions, how to link runs to the packages they produce using build information, and then perform simple text matching on the dependencies included in packages deployed to an environment with a runbook executing a custom Python script.
-The end result is the ability to know within minutes whether your applications are exposed to a vulnerability reported in a dependency, and begin responding almost immediately.
+In this post, you learned how to save the list of dependencies consumed by a build of your application as an artifact in GitHub Actions, how to link runs to the packages they produce using build information, and then perform simple text matching on the dependencies included in packages deployed to an environment with a runbook executing a custom Python script.
+The end result is the ability to know in minutes whether your applications are exposed to a vulnerability reported in a dependency, and begin responding almost immediately.

+!include <q2-2022-newsletter-cta>

+Happy deployments!